sgoudham/bst-rs/README.md

 ## Inspiration

-The book [Learning Rust With Too Many Linked Lists]() inspired me to try and implement a Binary Search Trees within the language.
+The book [Learn Rust With Entirely Too Many Linked Lists](https://rust-unofficial.github.io/too-many-lists/) inspired me to try and implement a Binary Search Trees within the language.
 I had also been wanting to create my first library for other crates to use.